 - Non-OEM rear-end housings are prohibited.
 It must have been an option on a one-ton or smaller pick up.

 - Rear axle bolts must be covered by a cap or shield.

 - The vehicle must retain the full, original OEM steering gear.
 The vehicle must retain the originalOEM power steering assistance, if it was so equipped.
 Additional stabilizers are permitted.

 - Complete headlight and taillight assemblies (all) are mandatory and must be operative.
 Complete OEM windshield and windows are mandatory.
 Windows must be operative per factory specifications; that is, they must open and close via OEM electrical or mechanical means.

 - Suspension: Front: The upper mounting point for strut assemblies must be in the factory location.
 Adjustable caster/camber pillow ball mounts are permitted.
 The lower control arm may be strengthened provided factory-mounting points to chassis are maintained.
 The lower mounting point for the strut assembly may be modified for improved caster or camber.
 Strut tower braces, lower tie bars, sway bars, and limit straps are permitted.
 Traction bars and devices are permitted.
 Final decisions rest with the Technical Department.

 - Suspension, Rear: solid suspension allowed

 - Wheels and tires must have dot.
 Approved number on sidewall.
 No cutting, grooving, shaping or sharpening of tire tread is permitted.
 No studded tires or chains allowed.
-On factory dual wheeled trucks only a 8 inch tire tread maximum width per tire and 35 inches tall.
+This class is a single rear wheel only, no dual rear wheels allowed.
 35 x12.50 tires maximum on single wheel trucks.
-No dual wheels allowed on factory single wheeled trucks.

 - Non-OEM transfer cases are prohibited.
 The transfer case must have been an option on a one-ton or smaller pickup truck.